tlswg/tls13-spec/draft-ietf-tls-tls13.md

   algorithm for use in the initial handshake).
 This specification includes the key size of this algorithm and the lengths of explicit and implicit initialization vectors (or nonces).

-master secret

-: A 48-byte secret shared between the two peers in the connection.

 client random